 Please see the map of locations below. mAb treatment must be recommended by a healthcare professional based on a person’s health history and how long they’ve had symptoms of COVID-19.
 A person can’t simply show up at one of these locations without a referral.

-Prior to the national shortage, DHEC was working with partners to expand the number of mAB infusion locations in the state, and was also reaching out to providers that offer home infusions to expand this treatment, at a doctor’s recommendation, to homebound people.
-This collaborative work will continue once the national shortage is resolved.
+Currently, there are 68 sites in South Carolina administering mAb treatments.
+DHEC continues to work with partners to expand the number of mAB infusion locations in the state, and is also reaching out to providers that offer home infusions to expand this treatment, at a doctor’s recommendation, to homebound people.

 - Combat COVID: Find ways to prevent, treat or help fight COVID-19